 Support to World Bank Group operations is the guiding rational for the MDTF’s public engagement.
 The MDTF continues to share experience and technical support across the World Bank Group.

-Advocacy activities target large and influential audiences by focusing on 8 initiatives organized around specific interests, industries and audiences:
+Advocacy activities target large and influential audiences by focusing on ten initiatives organized around specific interests, industries, and audiences:

-- Leaders4Climate engages influential and well-known figures to speak out on climate change.
+- Leaders4Climate engages influential and well-known figures in speaking out on climate change;

 Mass Public Outreach & High Profile Events mobilize further interest and action by reaching the general public in collaboration with partners.
 Many of these were a first for the World Bank, allowing influential personalities to join with specialists to reach broader audiences through discussion and dialog of substantial issues.